Gardening enthusiast and exotic plant lover Clive Harris of DIY Garden shares his knowledge on why greenhouse ventilation is so important.

 Opening and closing the vents is another chore that has become effortless.
 Solar powered and heat sensitive vent openers are now available which automatically release once the temperature reaches a certain point.

 Adequate shading will help to keep your plants cool in the scorching summer heat.
 Fit blinds to the exterior or interior of your hothouse to avoid overheating.
 A cheaper option to blinds is shade netting which works on a similar principle.
 For a quick and easy solution, shading paint can be applied to the exterior of the panes to prevent heat penetrating the glass.
 This can then be washed off once the weather becomes cooler.

 During the hottest months, it is crucial to sustain humidity within the greenhouse.
 This can be done by damping down the interior regularly.

 Contemporary greenhouse gardening has become straightforward and stress-free, meaning there’s no longer any reason to avoid those shiny glass panes.
 You’ll be on your way to prizewinning hothouse flowers in no time!

 Find out more about growing under glass at our dedicated greenhouses hub page.

 Having loved the great outdoors since he was a kid, Clive has always enjoyed being creative in the garden.
 This and a passion for writing helped bring DIY Garden to life; his own personal gardening blog to share ideas and inspire others.
-He lives just outside of London with his beautiful wife Tamara and cute little troublemaker Zack!
+A Garden Media Guide member, Clive lives just outside of London with his beautiful wife Tamara and their children.